l4nk332/JALA-Just_Another_List_App/pending_mods.md

   - Add starry night sky animation to application.

-  - Update the README.md to have clearer install instructions and description of dependencies.

   - Consider making checkboxes larger (mobile-friendly).

   - Allow user to check all list items between two checked items by